 These scripts are necessary for the completion of testing and are considered secure materials.
 If students were not properly registered prior to the deadline, Test Coordinators must place an additional order for these materials.
 Refer to Section 3.10.4 for guidance on placing an additional order.
-Be sure to select "CBT Reader Scripts" from the materials drop-down on the Edit Materials Order screen.
+Be sure to select "CBT Reader Scripts" from the Item Description drop-down under Create Order in Orders menu.